swhobbit/swhobbit/README.md

 I worked on multiprocessor systems in the late 1980s, and did massively parallel systems in early 1990s.

-I did OSS before the term existed.
+I did OSS (e-mail via dial-up [UUCP](https://en.wikipedia.org/wiki/UUCP)) before the term existed.
+The source is here on Github at [github.com/swhobbit/UUPC].(https://github.com/swhobbit/UUPC)

 I detoured into SRE under the guy who originated it.
 I've carried a pager enough there & elsewhere that my phone is grafted to me.